COVID: Why is India facing oxygen shortage? | DW | 04.05.2021

 While the emergency aid could save lives, it seems not to have reached those who are gasping for oxygen.

-So far, around 20 flights have arrived with the aid but it has been stuck at customs for weeks, according to local media reports.
+So far, around 20 flights have arrived with aid, but the shipments have been stuck at customs for weeks, according to local media reports.
 Indian officials told DW that no domestic flights have taken off to carry the supplies to other parts of the country.

 "Many states have not been informed by New Delhi about their share and what they will receive.
 State allotments have yet to be decided," a senior aviation official told DW.